Are Dust Mites Visible To The Human Eye

 Are Dust Mites Visible?

 If you’re cohabiting with millions of dust mites at home, why did you not spot any of them?
-Would you notice any if you look closely on the mattress or carpet?
+Would you notice any if you look closely at the mattress or carpet?
 Unless you have supervision, the answer is no. Dust mites are just too small for your bare eyes.
 The chances of you spotting one are too slim.

 So, what’s the size of a single dust mite?